mrchrisadams/sonniesedge-website/_drafts/1-setting-the-scope.md

 - I didn't want to offer something themed.
 There's a multitude of <strike>Wordpress themes</strike> pattern libraries already out there that do that.
 I wanted a loose collection of objects and utilities to help others build a pattern library.
 - I definitely wanted to use ITCSS, right from the start.
 It allows enormous flexibility for structuring code while avoiding specificity wars.
 It's not documented very well, but I could address that in the framework documentation.
-- I wanted to let the consumer decide if they want to output chunky component or lighter utility classes.
-I can't say I like using utility classes, but I can see the value.
+- I wanted to let the consumer decide if they want to output chunky components or lighter utility classes.
+I can't say I prefer using utility classes, but I can utterly see the value.
 - I wanted to use BEM of for naming.
 But I was still unsure at this initial point about if I wanted to force this on end users.
 - I wanted to make sure everything would be modular.
-I think this came naturally from wanting to use ITCSS.
-It's designed to allow the insertion or modification of modules and layers, and is what drew me to it initially.
+I think this came naturally from wanting to use ITCSS - it's designed to allow the insertion or modification of modules and layers, and is what drew me to it initially.
 - I wanted it to be documented.
 There's nothing more frustrating than a framework that you don't have full information for.
 I'd always wanted to use SassDocs so I went for that.
 - Because of my design system love, I wanted to get that incorporated from the start.
 That meant everything should be standardised into Sass variables where possible.